apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 </div>
 ```

+Blocks are another great Nunjucks feature; they are defined in `outerLayout.html`, and you can override them in your page template just by using the `block` keyword.

-Using these blocks on your pages means everything output by your page template will be inserted into the outer layout.
+So using these blocks on your pages means everything output by your page template will be inserted into the outer layout in the appropriate spot.

+**Tip:** you *can* override `outerLayout.html` in your own `lib/modules/apostrophe-templates/views` folder, but try not to.
+You already have complete control of the body, and overriding the outer layout makes you responsible for tracking changes in Apostrophe's version.

+**"So why `data.outerLayout`?
+Why not just a filename?"** Apostrophe can actually refresh just the body of the page in certain situations.
+This variable points to the appropriate template, either the real outer layout or a simple "ajax layout" for refreshing the body.
+But you don't have to worry about it: just use `data.outerLayout`.

 ### Adding a section to the home page